gsiekaniec/ORI/README.md

 |----------|:-------------:|
 | --list | list of the bloom filters names (one per line). |

 This step (`ORI.py threshold_determination`) makes it possible to visualize the distribution of the distances between the strains of the index.
 In this way it is possible to determine a threshold to merge the close strains.
-The output is the **threshold_determination.png** figure.
+The output is the **threshold_determination.png** figure in the current directory.

-	ORI.py threshold_determination -m path/to/hamming_matrix.tsv -t 0.0002
+	ORI.py threshold_determination -m path/to/hamming_matrix.tsv

 | Parameters | Description | Required |
 |----------|:-------------:|------:|